Cancer Research UK logo.

 Referral to a specialist

-Your GP should refer your child to a specialist within 2 days if they have any of the following:
+Your GP should refer your child to see a specialist within 48 hours (2 days) if they have any of the following:

 • a lump in the tummy (abdomen)

-• an enlarged or swollen organ in the tummy
+• an unexplained enlarged or swollen organ in the abdomen

 What happens next

 Ask your GP what happens next.
-Make another appointment if you notice any more changes, or you are still concerned.
+Make another appointment to see your GP if your child’s symptoms don't get better or you notice any new or unusual symptoms.

 Tests for neuroblastoma